jamesmskelsey/singlizer/readme.md

 "jsFiles" must be an array of JavaScript files.
 It can include files in subfolders, don't forget './' All of the config entries are optional, but setting them to blank files will cause problems.

+Added in 0.1.2: jsFiles can now include a url if you'd like.

 ### Usage